 General Thoughts

-The film is beautifully shot with great use of colour, amazing set designs and its soundtrack, portraying the struggle of the people very well.
-The special effects are very well done for the time and holds up very well by today’s standards with great character acting by Kenpachirô Satsuma, who started playing Godzilla in 1979’s Godzilla v’s The Smog Monster.
+The film is beautifully shot with great use of colour, amazing set designs, and its soundtrack, portraying the struggle of the people very well.
+The special effects are very well done for the time and hold up very well by today’s standards with great character acting by Kenpachirô Satsuma, who started playing Godzilla in 1979’s Godzilla v’s The Smog Monster.
 It has great pacing, never seeming to slow down for story like other Kaiju films of the time, with huge medieval battle scenes against the Kaiju is a nice change to the usual formula.
 Though at times it seems like a family film, it has graphic depictions of peasants being beaten and tortured, capital punishment and actual animal remains that would suggest otherwise.

 The film could have been just another obscure non-Japanese Kaiju film such as Yonggary (1967) from South Korea or Gorgo (1961) from UK/US but it has carved its own path as a unique and very enjoyable film and having gained a lot of attention over the years due to the shocking story of Shin and Choi’s eight-year detention really helped spread its reach to all over the world.